joshbegley/nyt-latest/README.md

 https://nytimes.com/video/world/asia/100000010010529/south-korea-bridge-collapse.html

 **Food cuts and sober mood: How Manchester United's latest redundancies meeting unfolded**\
-`Manchester United have announced up to 200 further redundancies - this is how the news was broken, the reaction and the story behind it`\
+`Manchester United have announced up to 200 further redundancies.
+This is how the news was broken, the reaction and the story behind it`\
 https://nytimes.com/athletic/6157358/2025/02/25/manchester-united-job-cuts-details/

 **Word of the Day: herculean**\